-Some women may find that their bodies became physically aroused while being subjected to sexual violence.
+Some people may find that their bodies became physically aroused while being subjected to sexual violence.
 This does not mean that consent was given or the victim-survivor enjoyed what happened.
 This can be a natural response to physical contact.

-Myths around sexual violence are prevalent within society and can make many victim-survivors feel some self-blame
+Myths and misconceptions around sexual violence are prevalent within society and can make many victim-survivors feel some self-blame